anhtumai/webapp-monitor/README.md

 ]
 ```

-#### Getting log contents
+#### Getting report contents

-Send a GET request to query log contents for a specific url and checking region
+Send a GET request to query report contents for a specific url and checking region

 Example: